 Where did that come from?
 She thought, settling it must be the alcohol before Fleur answered.

-The younger witch smiled faintly before returning her gaze forward, a blush creeping from her cheeks to her neck as she tried to change the subject.
+The younger witch smiled faintly before returning her gaze forward, a blush creeping from her neck to her cheeks as she tried to change the subject.

 "Zat's what William 'as been saying, I'm looking forward to it.
 It's been so long since I 'ave seen 'arry too.
 I hear Victor will be coming as well…" she trailed off, eyeing the younger witch inquisitively.
 Hermione cringed slightly, the last time she had seen the Bulgarian seeker things were left awkwardly.
 Her primary reason for visiting him had been to merely get information on popular Quiddich team hang out's that Stoyan might have frequented.
 He had told her he felt used and that she barely owled him anymore unless she was after something.
 Hermione strongly denied this of course but refrained from mentioning her strong desire not to lead him on was the main reason she had lost contact.
 There just wasn't anything there anymore; apparently she was the only one who could see that.